 - When you click Connect in the Load Generators dialog box, if Controller detects that there is a session open using the same user RDP credentials (this may be via the standard Windows Remote Desktop Connection), it logs off that user.
 This terminates the session, then Controller creates a new one.

 - To end the interactive session, if you are connected to the load generator machine from Controller (status shows Ready state), you can click the Disconnect button in the Load Generators dialog box.
-This will log off the user, not just disconnect.
+This logs off the user, not just disconnect.

 Steps for setting up an interactive RDP session

 The following steps are required to use interactive RDP sessions on a load generator